apache/spark/docs/sql-programming-guide.md

  - Since Spark 2.3, when all inputs are binary, SQL `elt()` returns an output as binary.
 Otherwise, it returns as a string.
 Until Spark 2.3, it always returns as a string despite of input types.
 To keep the old behavior, set `spark.sql.function.eltOutputAsString` to `true`.

- - Since Spark 2.3, by default arithmetic operations between decimals return a rounded value if an exact representation is not possible.
-This is compliant to SQL standards and Hive's behavior introduced in HIVE-15331.
+ - Since Spark 2.3, by default arithmetic operations between decimals return a rounded value if an exact representation is not possible (instead of returning NULL).
+This is compliant to SQL ANSI 2011 specification and Hive's new behavior introduced in Hive 2.2 (HIVE-15331).
 This involves the following changes
     - The rules to determine the result type of an arithmetic operation have been updated.
 In particular, if the precision / scale needed are out of the range of available values, the scale is reduced up to 6, in order to prevent the truncation of the integer part of the decimals.
+All the arithmetic operations are affected by the change, ie. addition (`+`), subtraction (`-`), multiplication (`*`), division (`/`), remainder (`%`) and positive module (`pmod`).
     - Literal values used in SQL operations are converted to DECIMAL with the exact precision and scale needed by them.
     - The configuration `spark.sql.decimalOperations.allowPrecisionLoss` has been introduced.
-It defaults to `true`, which means the new behavior described here; if set to `false`, Spark will use the previous rules and behavior.
+It defaults to `true`, which means the new behavior described here; if set to `false`, Spark uses previous rules, ie. it doesn't adjust the needed scale to represent the values and it returns NULL if an exact representation of the value is not possible.

 ## Upgrading From Spark SQL 2.1 to 2.2